realrubberduckdev/dp-blog/src/content/fd-rules-engine-creation.md

     --rules-engine "RulesEngine1"
 ```

 So the original ARM template just deploys the rules engine but doesn't reference it from routing rules.
-The referencing happens in this post deployment step.
+The referencing happens in this post-deployment step.

 # Conclusion